LucasDelfino92/morrowindsharp/mw++.md

 **Improved Vanilla Leveling**
 - Enable **Enhanced Tooltip**.
 This option assumes you haven't installed the "Level-up skills tooltip" patch in the Morrowind Code Patch.
-- Disable **Retroactive Health Activation** for compatibility with MWSE State-Based Health.

 **Let There Be Darkness - Lua Lighting Overhaul**
 - In the **General and Cell Settings** tab, set **Cell lighting value overrides** to NONE.